 And don't forget the deviled eggs for the appetizer!

 - 6 pound Prime rib roast or 1 lb per person

 - 4 garlic cloves chopped

-- Once the roast is at your temperature (it will rise about 5° after removing from oven), take your prime rib out of the oven.
-Cover loosely with foil and allow it to sit for about 20 minutes before cutting and serving.
+- After removing from oven, cover loosely with foil and allow it to sit for about 20-30 minutes before cutting against the grain and serving.